ArghyaChatterjee/subt-object-detection-and-localization/README.md

 </p>

 ## Download Weight File:
 The default weight file will be saved after every 1000 iterations inside `~/darknet/backup` directory during training.
 You can use your own weight file or you can use mine.
 In my case, I have trained for around 9000 iterations.
+It took around 26 hours for training purpose.
 You can download the weight file from [here](https://drive.google.com/drive/folders/1vJiqT4SQExbuHGb6kJoW2MeFRDpF8kJq?usp=sharing).
 ## Testing Demo:
 ```
 cd ~/darknet